 There are 30 lessons.
 Which means, kids can take one lesson a week throughout the school year and still take breaks for holidays.

 - Are there set times that the students must log on to take the course?

-No. Students have the freedom to go online and log into their course whenever it is most convenient for them.
+Nope.
+Students have the freedom to go online and log into their course whenever it's most convenient for them.
 For example, some students take their courses after school one day a week, others choose to take their lesson on a Saturday or Sunday morning.
 Alternatively, some students binge-watch their lessons during fall, winter, and spring breaks.

 - What are the Standards of Learning that the U.S. History Abroad curriculum is based on?

 The Standards of Learning (SOL) describe the expectations given by the United States for student learning and achievement in grades K-12 in American history.
-The SOL provides the curriculum framework that teachers are expected to teach as well as the specific knowledge and skills that their students are expected to learn.
+The SOL provides the curriculum framework that teachers are expected to teach to as well as the specific knowledge and skills that their students are expected to learn.
 Those who successfully complete U.S. History Abroad's series of courses will be able to show proficiency and meet U.S. standards.

 - Is there any interaction between students and teachers?

 It's minimal, but there are times when I message students via the course messaging system or through email.

 - What books are used as part of the U.S. History Abroad course series?